arun96/sketching/README.md

 Clustering-based Approach:
 - `-ct/--cluster`: Use this flag to enable the clustering approach, where the generated screens will be clustered and arranged into a tree.
 By default, this is false, and regular classification will occur.
 - `-css/--cluster-sketch-size`: Used to specify the size of the sketches used to cluster the genomes.
 By default is set to 100, but can be set to any value as long as clustering is enabled.
+- `dt/--downsample-type`: Used to specify the downsampling format we want to use in cluster generation.
+By default, sketches are `[n]`ot downsampled, but other options include downsampling by a `[c]`onstant factor or scaled for `[h]`eight.
+- `df/--downsample-factor`: If a downsampling format is specified, you can specify the factor used when downsampling.
+By default this is one, but any integer may be provided.

 Read Filtering:
 - `-fr/--filter-reads`: Use this flag to filter out low quality reads.
 For simulated reads, this will remove reads that have a large number of N's.
 In the future, this will filter out low quality reads.